jfbastien/musl/README.md

 ## Miscellaneous

-Dynamic linking isn't in WebAssembly's current MVP because we thought it would be hard.
-This repository shows that it's *possible*, we therefore may as well design it right from the start, or make it entirely impossible for the MVP.
+Dynamic linking and pointer-less dynamic linking aren't in WebAssembly's current MVP because we thought it would be hard.
+This repository shows that it's *possible* to expose limited but useful functionality, we therefore may as well design it right from the start, or make it entirely impossible for the MVP.

 That'll including figuring out calling convention and ABI.
 Exports currently